Church of the Faithful Centurion

 … who showest to them that are in error the light of thy truth, to the intent that they may return into the way of righteousness; Grant unto all those who are admitted into the fellowship of Christ’s Religion, that they may avoid those things that are contrary to their profession, and follow all such things as are agreeable to the same…

 God is a Triune God; Father, Son, Holy Ghost.
-The function of the Holy Ghost is to open our souls, hearts and minds to God’s Will.
-It is to help us not be so deaf as those who will not hear.
-Thus, to open our “ears” to His Voice.
-As is oft the case, the Collect really asks us to let the Holy Ghost in so He can change us.
-Today’s Sunday Report has a quote from Jack Lewis out of Mere Christianity:
+The Holy Ghost’s job is to open our souls, hearts and minds to God’s Will.
+It is to help us see where we are in error and how to fix those errors.
+Thus, open our “ears” to His Voice so we can listen and make our improvements based on His Words.
+He is there to guide us when we have gone astray from the path.
+What the Collect asks is we let the Holy Ghost in so He can change us.
+Without the Holy Ghost, change is impossible.
+Consider this quote from Jack Lewis out of Mere Christianity:

 “When He said, ‘Be perfect,’ He meant it.
 He meant that we must go in for the full treatment.
 It is hard; but the sort of compromise we are all hankering after is harder—in fact, it is impossible.
 It may be hard for an egg to turn into a bird: it would be a jolly sight harder for it to learn to fly while remaining an egg.
 We are like eggs at present.
 And you cannot go on indefinitely being just an ordinary, decent egg.
 We must be hatched or go bad.”

-We must fight it wherever and whenever we run across it.
+We must fight evil wherever and whenever we run across it.
+Evil anywhere is Evil everywhere.
 We must not let the little and big evils in this life get us down or defeat us.
 We must rely on the guiding power of the Holy Ghost and God’s unlimited grace to save the day.
-I know that this week, I am counting my blessings that God gave me the grace to deal with an absolutely horrific test situation and dealing with it.
-His Grace can help you out of any horrific situation, but first you have to ask and accept His help, which is a universal theme in our sermons here, because it is a truth and one that Jesus preached, that is that we have to accept Him into our hearts, if we are to become truly Christians.
+His Grace can help you out of any horrific situation; only if you ask for and accept His help, which is a universal theme in our sermons here, because it is a truth and one that Jesus preached, that is that we have to accept Him into our hearts, if we are to become truly Christians.

-Paul tells us that if we follow Christ’s example, we will live lives like His to the extent we can.
-We will do good, be law abiding, work hard, be generous to our fellow human beings, help where we can, pray for help when we can find no physical way to help.
-It may be hard to do any physical help, but if you are generous and prayerful, you can often do good even when physical help is next to impossible.
-Be good citizens, be good neighbors, take particular care of our Christian family.
-In short, do what Christ would do as far as it is in us.
-Although we can never be as good or perfect as He is, we can at least do our best.
-Let us do our best to think in hard and trying times, what would Jesus do in our situation, and then act in a manner most like Him.
+Peter tells us our actions need to be consistent with the principles of Scripture and of Jesus’ message.
+In short, we need to be good citizens, be good neighbors, take particular care of our Christian family.
+In short, do what Christ would do, as far as it is in us.
+We need to cling to the good and reject the evil thoughts and actions of our old sinful selves.
+Let us do our best to think, in hard and trying times, what would Jesus do in our situation, and then act in a manner most like Him.
 In order to make the world a better place, we first have to start with our selves then work out word, applying the principles of Christ to our lives.
-God does not ask us to be perfect; He does ask us to do our best to try to be perfect, to follow Jesus’ lead to the extent we have it in us.
-Each of us is different, some are in truth better than others.
+God does not ask us to be perfect; He does ask us individually to do our best to try to be perfect, to follow Jesus’ lead to the extent we have it in us.
+Each of us is different, some are in truth less bad than others.
 God holds us each to the same standard, that is to do our best.
-Not to be better than any other particular person, but to do our best to follow His Instructions.
-Being better than someone else is of no account, what is of account is following His Instructions to the best of YOUR ability.

 In the Gospel according to Saint John, Jesus tells of His impending bodily death and resurrection.
 He reminds us if we have eternal life, sorrow, even the sorrow of death is transient, for He has conquered death.
-Any irritations or sorrows, large ones or small ones, are in the large scheme of things (eternity that is) very small and insignificant compared to our future with Him in heaven.
-It is a message that we should always strive to remember, even in dark depressing times and places, that we always have this promise of eternity with Him and His Light with us, to shine in the darkest places.
+It is a very minor thing in the long term view the sorrow of a temporary parting of a loved one.
+For that is all that is, if we put our trust and hope in God and do our very best to follow Him.
 We have to keep this in mind throughout our travel along the straight and narrow upward path.
 His One Sacrifice, made One Time, for All Mankind, for All Time is that joy that no man can take from us.
 But, if we want to share in that eternal life, we need to see the error of our ways in the Light of His Light and take actions to follow Him.

 The time is now, not tomorrow.
 The time has come, indeed.
 How will you ACT?